skosana721/Wongani/_posts/2021-08-03-EventEmitter and the isArray method.md

 ## Body

-So this far I have a less more understand when we talk about authentication.
-Learned EventEmitter which a module that facilities communication between object in Node.
+So this far I have less more understand when we talk about authentication.
+Learned EventEmitter which is a module that facilities communication between the object in Node.
 EventEmitter is at the core of Node asynchronous event-driven architect.
-So the concept of using emitter is quite simple all you need to do is name the emitter event and registering and registering listener functions
+So the concept of using an emitter is quite simple all you need to do is name the emitter event and registering and registering listener functions

 ### Creating EventEmitter